UFWebApps2-0/emerald-code-sparks/client/src/assets/README.md

 Label: "ABOUT CASMM", “HOW IT WORKS”, “OUR TEAM”.

-Text Color: black at colors[INSERT].
+Text Color: black at colors[text-primary].

 Position: Top-center of the section.